Ruth Snyder: Murder of Albert Snyder

 In 1925, Ruth began an extramarital relationship with Henry Judd Gray (who, like Ruth, also went by his middle name), a married corset salesman who lived in the New Jersey suburbs.
 Ruth began planning the murder of her husband Albert, enlisting Gray's help, but he was reluctant.
-Some claim that Ruth's disdain for her husband apparently began when he insisted on hanging a portrait of his late fiancée Jessie Guischard on the wall of their first home and had named his boat after her.
+Ruth's disdain for her husband apparently began when he insisted on hanging a portrait of his late fiancée Jessie Guischard on the wall of their first home and had named his boat after her.
 Guischard had died ten years earlier and Albert described her to his wife as "the finest woman I have ever met".
 However, others have noted that Albert Snyder was emotionally and physically abusive, blaming Ruth for the birth of a daughter rather than a son, demanding a perfectly maintained home and physically assaulting both her and their daughter Lorraine when his demands were not met.

 Ruth first persuaded Albert to purchase insurance, and with the assistance of an insurance agent (who was subsequently fired and sent to prison for forgery), "signed" a $48,000 life insurance policy with a double indemnity clause, paying extra if an unexpected act of violence killed the victim.
 According to Gray, Ruth had made at least seven attempts to kill Albert, all of which he survived.
 On March 20, 1927, the couple strangled Albert with a picture wire, stuffed his nose full of chloroform-soaked rags, and beat him with a sash weight, then staged his death as part of a burglary.
 Detectives who investigated the crime noted that there was little evidence that a burglar had actually broken into the house.
 Moreover, Ruth's behavior was inconsistent with her story of a terrorized wife witnessing the violent murder of her husband.